-Partners Ending Homelessness leads the Continuum of Care (CoC) toward utilization of these and other homelessness best practices for prevention and mitigation.
+Partners Ending Homelessness facilitates and encourages the Guilford County Continuum of Care (CoC) toward utilization of these and other homelessness best practices for prevention and mitigation.

 Housing First -The Housing First model is most noteworthy of the homelessness best practices.
 This model addresses chronic homelessness by providing housing and specialized case management focused on housing stability.
 It has proven to be more effective than traditional “housing readiness” approaches.
 Traditional approaches require individuals to meet certain goals, such as achieving sobriety, entering treatment, or completing training prior to accessing housing.
 For a more in depth discussion of Housing First, click here.

 Rapid Rehousing – Rapid re-housing is another intervention designed to help individuals and families to quickly exit homelessness and return to permanent housing.
 Furthermore, offered without preconditions, the resources and services provided through rapid re-housing are tailored to the unique needs of each individual household.